How to Paint a Brick Fireplace

 If you've grown weary of the look of your brick fireplace surround, take note: Even the most inexperienced DIYers can learn how to paint a brick fireplace.

 If you've got a free afternoon, then you've got time to give your brick fireplace surround a dramatic new look.
-All it takes: a little elbow grease, a few tools, and some paint.
+All it takes is a little elbow grease, a few tools, and some paint.
 Here's how to paint a brick fireplace and transform the look of your room.

 While there are many things that can be included on an OK-to-paint list, most stone fireplaces—limestone, sandstone, river rock, for example—are less amenable and harder to change once you do paint them.
-If you think you might want to paint your fireplace, make sure it is a brick surround first.
+If you think you might want to paint your fireplace, first make sure it is a brick surround.

 To make sure your paint adheres and dries properly, you'll need to thoroughly clean the brick.
 Use a wire scrub brush to get any dirt or dust, apply nonsudsy trisodium phosphate (also called TSP; wear gloves and safety goggles), and wash thoroughly with a heavy-duty cleaner.
 Rinse and let dry.
 Tape off any areas that you want to remain paint-free.

-A stain-blocking, oil-based primer can help protect your paint against future soot stains as you use the fireplace.
-To apply, lay a drop cloth and apply primer to the entire surface, following the manufacturer directions on the can.
+A stain-blocking, oil-base primer can help protect your paint against future soot stains as you use the fireplace.
+To apply, lay a drop cloth and apply primer to the entire surface, following the manufacturer's directions on the can.

-Once the primer is dry, it's time to paint (and maybe paint two or three times).
-Choose indoor latex paint, either flat, semigloss, or gloss, that is rated to withstand temperatures generated by the fireplace (generally about 200°F), and a roller specifically for textured surfaces.
-The latter will help in covering the surface of the brick, which is likely not entirely smooth.
+Once the primer is dry, it's time to paint.
+Choose indoor latex paint—either flat, semigloss, or gloss—that is rated to withstand temperatures generated by the fireplace (generally about 200°F), and a roller specifically for textured surfaces.
+The latter will help in covering the surface of the brick, which is likely not smooth.
 For any spots that you can't reach using a roller, touch up with a small paintbrush.
 Apply a second and third coat as needed.